yongbinfeng/Pileup_GNN/README.md

 ## Testing ##
 After training phase, the trained models will be saved and ready for testing.
 Testing will directly load the models saved during training.\
+Specify the `testing_path` in arguments to load the constructed testing graphs and `load_dir` to load the trained model and save testing plots.\
 \
 Testing can be done on both charged and neutral particles for semi-supervised learning or neutral particles for supervised learning.
 - Fast simulation: There are three testing files in `/fast_simulation` directory, `test_fastsim_semi.py` for semi-supervised, `test_fastsim_sup.py` for supervised and `general_test.py` if you want to compare the neutral performance of both supervised and semi-supervised training.
 Choose one of the three testing scheme.